ConexoLA/Rawrr_doc/docs/content/2 Usage/getting-started.md

 ## Installation

-To install the packages that will allow you to modify Rawrr or, in the other case, to build the executable, please follow these steps:
+To install the packages that will allow you to modify RAWRR or, in the other case, to build the executable, please follow these steps:

-1. Select the base directory in which you want to download Rawrr.
+1. Select the base directory in which you want to download RAWRR.

    ```Shell
    # Modify the working directory